ansible/awx/docs/auth/oauth.md

     "scope": "read"
 },
 ```
-For an OAuth 2 token, the only fully mutable field is `scope`.
-The `application` field is *immutable
+For an OAuth 2 token, the only fully mutable fields are `scope` and `description`.
+The `application`
-on update*, and all other fields are totally immutable, and will be auto-populated during creation:
+field is *immutable on update*, and all other fields are totally immutable, and will be auto-populated
+during creation
-`user` field will be the `user` field of related application; `expires` will be generated according
+* `user` field will be the `user` field of related application
-to Tower configuration setting `OAUTH2_PROVIDER`; `token` and `refresh_token` will be auto-generated
+* `expires` will be generated according to Tower configuration setting `OAUTH2_PROVIDER`
+* `token` and `refresh_token` will be auto-generated to be non-clashing random strings.
-to be non-crashing random strings.
-Both application tokens and personal access tokens will be shown
+Both application tokens and personal access tokens will be shown at the `/api/v2/tokens/`
-at the `/api/v2/tokens/` endpoint.
-Personal access tokens can be identified by the applications field
+endpoint.
+Personal access tokens can be identified by the `application` field being `null`.
-being `null`.

 On RBAC side:
 - A user will be able to create a token if they are able to see the related application;